fg-research/website/blog/product/posts/rnn-fx-forecasting.rst

 while the prediction length is the number of future time steps to be predicted.
-We set the context length equal to 5 and the prediction length equal to 1, that is we use the values of the EUR/USD exchange rate and of the technical indicators on the previous 5 days to predict the value of the EUR/USD exchange rate on the next day.
+We set the context length equal to 5 and the prediction length equal to 1, that is we use the values of the EUR/USD exchange rate and of the technical indicators on the previous week to predict the value of the EUR/USD exchange rate on the next day.

 .. code:: python